top of page

 About

-Joanna Gardner, PhD, is a writer, mythologist, and magical realist whose work focuses on creativity, goddesses, and wonder tales.
+Joanna Gardner, PhD, is a writer, mythologist, and magical realist who serves as the managing director of the Joseph Campbell Foundation.
 She is the author of The Practice of Enchantment: MythBlast Essays, 2020-2024 and the lead author of Goddesses: A Skeleton Key Study Guide.
-Joanna serves as director of marketing and communications for the Joseph Campbell Foundation and as adjunct professor in Pacifica Graduate Institute’s Mythological Studies program.
-She also co-founded and co-leads the Fates and Graces, hosting webinars and workshops for mythic readers and writers.
+Joanna co-founded and co-led the Fates and Graces, hosting webinars and workshops for mythic readers and writers, and she teaches in Pacifica Graduate Institute’s Mythological Studies program.
 For Joanna's updates and additional publications, you are most cordially invited to visit her website at joannagardner.com.

 Posts (19)